 Some time ago I wrote about traffic and not long ago I wrote about handling scope the same way you would handle a growing garden.
-In this short article I would like to discuss the great opportunity for better understanding software development, hidden in fruits.
+In this short article, I would like to discuss the great opportunity for a better understanding of software development, hidden in fruits.
 Yes, fruits.

 There is the question of when is a story ready for development.
 We recommend having a “Definition of Ready” written and reviewed by the team, a list that will evolve as the team gains experience and understanding.

 However, having a list will not solve your problems.
 Moreover, adhering too much to such a definition may cause more problems.
 We need to be flexible.

 And so we come to fruits.
 For instance, let’s take a peach, one of my favorite fruits.

 How do you know whether a peach is ripe?